gjmcn/zap/docs/contents-md/Assignment.md

 scope
     x        // 5 (outer x)

-// assign to x in inner scope so local x is created scope
+// assign to x in the body of scope so a local x is created scope
     x        // undefined (local x)
     x = 10   // 10 (local x)